-The online MA program will be launched in the Spring semester, starting from January 2017.
+The online program will be launched in July, 2017.

-MASTER OF ARTS IN CONFLICT, PEACE AND HINDU PHILOSOPHY offered by the Hindu University of America enriches the discipline of Conflict and Peace Studies by providing a Hindu perspective.
+CERTIFICATE, HUA DIPLOMA, ADVANCED DIPLOMA, MASTER’S and DOCTORAL DEGREE PROGRAMS IN CONFLICT, PEACE AND HINDU PHILOSOPHY offered by the Hindu University of America enrich the discipline of Conflict and Peace Studies by providing a Hindu perspective.
 By becoming more inclusive and pluralistic, conflicts at various levels can be approached more creatively.

 MANDATORY COURSES (4)